-The Board recommends a vote FOR the approval of amendment of the 2005 LTIP.
+The Board recommends a vote FOR the approval of amendment of the 2015 LTIP.

-Description of the 2005 LTIP
+Description of the 2015 LTIP

-The description of the 2005 LTIP set forth below is a summary of its principal features as proposed to be amended.
-This summary, however, does not purport to be a complete description of all of the provisions of the 2005 LTIP and is qualified in its entirety by reference to the full text of the 2005 LTIP, a copy of which may be obtained, without cost, upon written request addressed to the Secretary at the principal executive offices of the Company.
+The description of the 2015 LTIP set forth below is a summary of its principal features.
+However, this summary does not purport to be a complete description of all of the provisions of the 2015 LTIP and is qualified in its entirety by reference to the full text of the 2015 LTIP, a copy of which is attached hereto as Exhibit A.

 Administration.
-The 2005 LTIP is administered by the Compensation Committee of the Board.
-The Compensation Committee has the authority to grant awards under the 2005 LTIP and to determine the terms and conditions of such awards.
+The 2015 LTIP will be administered by the Compensation Committee of the Board.
+The Compensation Committee will have the authority to grant awards under the 2015 LTIP and to determine the terms and conditions of such awards.

 Shares Available.
-The maximum aggregate number of shares of Common Stock with respect to which options, restricted shares, restricted stock units, and rights granted without accompanying options, may be granted from time to time under the 2005 LTIP is 2,000,000 shares.
+The maximum aggregate number of shares of Common Stock with respect to which options, restricted shares, restricted stock units, and rights granted without accompanying options, may be granted from time to time under the 2015 LTIP is 2,000,000 shares.
 Shares with respect to which awards are granted may be, in whole or in part, authorized and unissued shares of Common Stock or authorized and issued shares of Common Stock reacquired and held in treasury, as the Board from time to time determines.
-If for any reason (other than the surrender of options or Deemed Options, as defined below, upon exercise of rights) any shares as to which an option has been granted cease to be subject to purchase under the option, or any restricted shares are forfeited, or any shares cease to be issuable with respect to restricted stock units, or any right issued without accompanying options terminates or expires without being exercised, then the shares in respect of which such option or right was granted, or which relate to such restricted shares or restricted stock units, will become available for subsequent awards under the 2005 LTIP.
+If for any reason (other than the surrender of options or Deemed Options, as defined below, upon exercise of rights) any shares as to which an option has been granted cease to be subject to purchase under the option, or any restricted shares are forfeited, or any shares cease to be issuable with respect to restricted stock units, or any right issued without accompanying options terminates or expires without being exercised, then the shares in respect of which such option or right was granted, or which relate to such restricted shares or restricted stock units, will become available for subsequent awards under the 2015 LTIP.

 Eligibility.
-Awards under the 2005 LTIP are granted only to persons who are employed by the Company or who are non-employee directors.
-In determining the employees to whom awards are granted, the number of shares of Common Stock with respect to which each award is granted and the terms and conditions of each award, the Compensation Committee takes into account, among other things, the nature of the employee's duties and his or her present and potential contributions to the Company's growth and success.
-As of December 31, 2012, the Company had approximately 360 eligible employees.
+Awards under the 2015 LTIP may be granted only to persons who are employed by the Company or who are non-employee directors.
+In determining the employees to whom awards are granted, the number of shares of Common Stock with respect to which each award is granted and the terms and conditions of each award, the Compensation Committee will take into account, among other things, the nature of the employee's duties and his or her present and potential contributions to the Company's growth and success.
+As of December 31, 2014, the Company had approximately 400 eligible employees.

 Types of Awards.
-The following types of awards may be granted under the 2005 LTIP as proposed to be amended:
+The following types of awards may be granted under the 2015 LTIP:

-- incentive stock options under Section 422 of the Internal Revenue Code ("IRC"); - non-qualified stock options, which are stock options other than incentive stock options; - restricted shares: - restricted stock units; and - rights, either with or without accompanying options.
+- incentive stock options under Section 422 of the Internal Revenue Code ("IRC"); - non-qualified stock options, which are stock options other than incentive stock options; - restricted shares; - restricted stock units; and - rights, either with or without accompanying options.

 Awards may be granted on the terms and conditions discussed below.
 In addition, the Compensation Committee may impose on any award or the exercise thereof such additional terms and conditions as they determine, including performance conditions, terms requiring forfeiture of awards in the event of termination of employment and terms permitting an award holder to make elections relating to his or her award.
-The Compensation Committee retains full power and discretion to accelerate or waive any term or condition of an award that is not mandatory under the 2005 LTIP.
-The term of each award is for such period as may be determined by the Compensation Committee, but not to exceed ten years.
+The Compensation Committee will retain full power and discretion to accelerate or waive any term or condition of an award that is not mandatory under the 2015 LTIP.
+The term of each award will be for such period as may be determined by the Compensation Committee, but not to exceed ten years.